 - Move the hive with queen cells away from its stand. - Put a fresh hive in its place with (preferably) drawn combs in the brood box.
-Find the queen and place her and the comb she is on in the centre of this new hive, making sure there are no queen cells on the comb.
-Place any supers that were on the original hive above a QX on this new hive or feed if necessary - Go to the original brood box and remove all but one or two queen cells (preferably open ones).
-Feed if necessary - One week later inspect the hive containing the original queen to make sure the bees have not built more queen cells.
-If they have they must be destroyed otherwise the bees will swarm again.
+Find the gueen and place her and the comb she is on in the centre of this new hive, making sure there are no queen cells on the comb.
+Place any supers that were on the original hive above a QX on this new hive or feed if necessary. - Go to the original brood box and remove all but one or two queen cells (preferably open ones).
+Feed if necessary. - One week later it is important to inspect the hive containing the original gueen to make sure the bees have not built more queen cells.
+If they have, the cells must be destroyed otherwise the bees will swarm again.

-The colony on the original site now consists of your old queen and the flying bees (your artificial swarm).
+The colony on the original site now consists of the old queen and the flying bees (your artificial swarm).
 The colony on the new site consists of one developing queen cell, eggs, larvae and nurse bees.

-3.3 Collecting and hiving a swarm
+3.3 Collecting and hiving a swarm Safety

-Safety of the beekeeper is paramount.
+of the beekeeper is paramount.

-Keep public well away.
+Keep the public well away.
+There are usually some curious folk around.

 Do not damage property (eg if bees are in a cavity wall) and get permission of the landowner if necessary.

-The general rule is: collect the queen and the workers will follow.
+The general rule is: collect the gueen and the workers will follow.